What Services Do We Provide?

 - Companionship, transportation, taking care of small errands, or more importantly "just being there" are just a few of the services provided by our caring Volunteers.

 - Respite care when the caregiver needs relief.

-- Care is provided in a variety of locations, including patient's residence, area hospitals, long-term long-term care facilities, or our Inpatient Center.
+- Care is provided in a variety of locations, including patient's residence, area hospitals, long-term care facilities, or our Inpatient Center.

 - Short-term inpatient care for more severe symptoms.

 - Admissions Team for prompt response to referrals.

 - Community Grief Services open and free of charge to anyone in the community who has suffered a loss, not just those served by Hospice of Hope.

 - In-house Pharmacy / Pharmacist adding experience and expertise in pain and symptom management.